-A benefit for the Santa Fe Watershed Association, join our experiment and experience The Wild & Scenic Film Festival without leaving your home.
-The Wild & Scenic Film Festival On Tour inspires environmental activism and a love for nature through film.
+An annual benefit for the Santa Fe Watershed Association, the Wild & Scenic Film Festival On Tour inspires environmental activism and a love for nature through film.
 Wild & Scenic shares an urgent call to action, encouraging festivalgoers to learn more about what they can do to save our threatened planet, and to take action.
-Watch the festival trailer!
+Watch the 2020 festival trailer!

 Investing in the Santa Fe River and Watershed has a track record of creating a healthy river system and directly brings benefit to our community.
 Boosting measures to sustain a living river is highly desirable.
 A flowing, meandering, tree-lined stream is a greenway which all of us can enjoy.
 A living river recharges the underground aquifer which becomes our primary source of water during droughts.
 There are also benefits for plants and wildlife, which in turn enriches our quality of life and creates a better future.
 Let’s make our voices heard together!

 In a year when the big summer festivals and performances in Santa Fe cancelled or went virtual, the Wild & Scenic Film Festival organization gave us a way to hold our festival online.

 A livestream event launched the first 6 environmental short documentaries of the festival with brief talks.
 Four films addressed issues relevant to our own, and neighboring, watersheds: drought and its mitigation through aquifer recharge and recovery, prescribed burning for forest health and hard rock mining which is threatened in the neighboring Upper Pecos River Watershed.
 The last two films were a call to action to protect our natural surroundings.
 There was a live chat where the audience could interact with local experts.